 Ask what they need from you.
 Don’t jump in and take control of what happens next.
 They might want to talk with you about how they are feeling, but they also might want to be distracted from it.

-If your partner has experienced sexual violence you might have some questions about how to be sensitive and considerate in your sexual relationship.
+If your partner has experienced sexual violence, you might have some questions about how to be sensitive and considerate in your sexual relationship.
 The most important thing is to talk to your partner!
-Ask what they need from you, and understand that this may change over time.
-This is a podcast that might provide some insight for you, but there are many other resources online you can look at!
+Ask what they need from you, and understand that their needs may change over time.
+Here is a podcast that might provide some helpful insight, but there are many other resources online you can take a look at.